As a content creator with more than 8 years of doing this full-time, I’ve come to own a lot of microphones.

 They’re different in terms of quality.
 You just need to know how much money you’re willing to spend and how much noise you need to reduce.
 The prices of the following microphones are relative to the clear audio you achieve, so you don’t need to worry about them not meeting your expectations.
 Getting a more expensive shotgun microphone will just mean more noise reduction and better recording quality.

 This is why I won’t say much about them.
-I’m just going to show you your best options for vlogging.
+I’m just going to show you microphones that are good for their price range.